daiearth22/test/engineering/infrastructure/blueprint/index.html.md

   * Develop a **rollback strategy**, if applicable, and define when to invoke it
 * Problem solving through more **disciplined engineering practices**.
-In particular, for complex and significant ideas or problems, document proposed designs, collecting final decisions (an item of particular significance on issues that generate sizeable discussions/index.html.md).
+In particular, for complex and significant ideas or problems, document proposed designs, collecting final decisions (an item of particular significance on issues that generate sizeable discussions).
 * We changed the department’s structure in Q3 to be more heterogeneous in the teams� functional composition by including DBREs and SREs side by side in each team.
 We need to continue to move towards an inclusive Infrastructure-centric mentality and eliminate SRE-centric nomenclature where appropriate (i.e., #sre-lounge =>